I Want To...

 High Procedure Volume

-The Johns Hopkins IR fellowship program is one of the largest training programs in both scope and numbers of procedures.
-Johns Hopkins has a large volume of dedicated inpatient IR admissions, a large IR clinic volume of 150 to 200 patients each month who are seen in a surgical outpatient clinic, and a busy consultative service managed by an IR fellow.
+The Johns Hopkins Interventional Radiology Fellowship Program is one of the largest training programs in both scope and numbers of procedures.
+Johns Hopkins has a large volume of dedicated inpatient IR admissions, a large IR clinic volume of 150–200 patients each month who are seen in a surgical outpatient clinic, and a busy consultative service managed by an IR fellow.